ronaldbosma/blog/content/blog/reqnroll-parsable-value-retriever-and-comparer/index.md

 }
 ```

-Since `ImplementsSupportedIParsable` will return true for all types that implement the `IParsable<T>` interface, we also return true for common types like `string`, `int` and `DateTime`.
-I found that the parsing logic doesn't work well with strings, so these are excluded.
+Since `ImplementsSupportedIParsable` will return `true` for all types that implement the `IParsable<T>` interface, it also returns `true` for common types like `string`, `int` and `DateTime`.
+However, I found that the parsing logic doesn't work well with strings, so these are excluded.

-Next is the `Parse` method which is used to parse a string to an instance of the implementing type.
-It relies on the `TryParse` method to do the actual parsing.
+Next is the `Parse` method, which is used to parse a string to an instance of the implementing type.
+It relies on the `TryParse` method to perform the actual parsing.

 ```csharp
 public static object Parse(Type targetType, string s, IFormatProvider? formatProvider) {